srujanpanuganti/elsa/README.md

 * Transport Pi camaera v2 video stream using sensor_msgs/Image to a ROS topic
 * Setup either YDLidar X4 for 2D map creation - needed extra cable to power the LIDAR, since the RPi cannot provide enough power to drive the LIDAR motor
+* visualized the tf and odometry in rviz
+  * Fix the odometry axis and tf axis alignment - made sure all the axis are aligning in same direction
+* Use robot_localization package to filter the Odometry msg using ekf_lozalisation node

 ## To Do:

-* visualized the tf and odometry in rviz
-  * Fix the odometry axis and tf axis alignment - there is some offset of 90 degrees
+* Fix the direction issue with motor driver.
+* rename the coordinate frames of the ydlidar to match with our convention
 * Tune the PID controller
-* Use robot_localization package to filter the Odometry msg using ekf_lozalisation node
-* Use slam techniques for mapping
+* Use slam techniques for mapping - nee to try Gmapping first
 * Use camera data to obtain the images to do SFM and build the 3D_point_cloud_map

 ## Results: